Do you know about the most common triggers for empaths?

 1. Other people’s emotions

-The strongest empath trigger is other people’s emotions.
+The strongest trigger for empaths is other people’s emotions.

 As an empath, you could be having a perfectly good morning until you walk into work and sense the sour mood present.
 Immediately, the energy in the room throws you off course.
 You start feeling down or nervous when nothing has actually happened.